dw-versent/containers/README.md

 ## Building and Running

+## Preparing our docker world

+For some reason docker-compose will not automatically pull down images for us so we need to run `docker-compose pull` once in order to get the base images we need.

+*Windows is of course causing problems too!*
+Make sure you set docker for windows up so that the drive you have cloned this repo to (in my case `c:`) is selected as a shared drive in the docker control applet (the thing you click from the system tray to change settings etc).

 ### To build:
 From the root folder, use `mvn package`.
 This will build the jars which are used when running the project.